zhengjunyao-work/arc24/docs/modeling/Iteration_02_learn_to_count.md

 ## TODO

 - [ ] How to evaluate the representation of the models?
 Phi-3, Llama3, Gemma2
-- [ ] Start with basic square world
 - [ ] Curriculum learning might be helpful to do cause attribution